cucumber-attic/website/apps/dynamic/views/new-training.md

             <div class="product-content">
               <h3>BDD with Cucumber</h3>
               <p>
-                This hands-on day gives developers and technical testers the practical grounding to use Cucumber to validate requirements.
+                This hands-on day gives developers and test engineers the practical grounding to use Cucumber to validate requirements.
               </p>
               <ul class="learn-bullets">
                 <li>Learn the structure of a Cucumber test suite</li>